suhasmaddali/Wheat-Disease-Detection-/README.md

 Identifying and combating this task seems to be the primary challenge for farmers.
 This is because they would have to manually look at all the crops and carefully analyze their health before taking steps to prevent them.
 As it is manually time consuming to guage the health of wheat as there are lots of them available in fields, it would be good to use artificial intelligence and deep learning to combat this problem.

 With an improvement in technology and computational resources, it has become easier to training and deploy deep learning models, specifically for tasks such as computer vision.
+Therefore, we could leverage this technology to identify various diseases associated with wheat without manually having to identify them.
+As a result, this would save a lot of time and effort on the part of the farmers and research scientists in the field of wheat produce respectively.

 ## 👉 Directions to download the repository and run the notebook